harrywalker146/electionanalytics/posts/week5.md

 As seen below, the results are often not very accurate when compared next to the actual outcome (the model had an overall Mean Squared Error of 54.57).
-However, this model marks an improvement over the district level grouping because advertising is a significant predictor.
-Also, this strategy of pooling together observations may be important going forward if we want to factor local characteristics like advertising or other fundamentals.
+However this strategy of pooling together observations may be important going forward if we want to factor local characteristics like advertising or other fundamentals.

 | state          | district | dem_votes_major_percent |     pred |
 |:---------------|:---------|------------------------:|---------:|